History of the HMAA Laurels

 In 2024, the Laurels returned to Melbourne and were held in conjunction with the Melbourne International Flower and Garden Show.
 Four categories of awards were presented in addition to the two Honour Laurels.
 Financial membersfor a defined period were able to enter their work to be considered for a Laurel.

 In 2026 the Laurels will go back to where it all began: Adelaide.
-The Laurela awards night will be held on the evening of September 3 at the prestigious venue of The Pavilion in the grounds of historically and horticulturally significant Carrick Hill.
+The Laurels awards night will be held on the evening of September 3 at the prestigious venue of The Pavilion in the grounds of historically and horticulturally significant Carrick Hill.
 Neutrog has agreed to be the naming rights sponsor supporting this event

 The 2026 Laurels will be held in conjunction with a next day tour of the Neutrog production plant and some of Adelaide’s premier gardens.
 Taking part in the Laurels event will also offer an opportunity to attend the cocktail party celebrating the opening of the Royal Adelaide Show and will offer entry to the first day of the show.